The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For an overview of the impact of Brexit on VAT and customs more broadly, see the Brexit ― overview guidance note.
 For an overview of the impact of Brexit on businesses moving goods between the UK and the EU, see the Brexit ― moving goods between the UK and EU after the implementation period guidance note.

-Postponed accounting is designed to address the cash flow issues that would arise for many businesses if they were obliged to pay import VAT at the point that they import good
+Postponed accounting is designed to address the cash flow issues that would arise for many businesses if they were obliged to pay import VAT at the point that they import goods into the UK.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.